descandon88/Principle-of-Relatedness/README.md

-# Match for Machine Learning
+# Math for Machine Learning
 Some resources of principle of relatedness, SVD and complex systems for economic growth, eigenvalues, eigenvectors

 # Papers